Variational principle for random pressure function: A convex approach to random pressure function of RDSs

+Notice that $s(\mu)$ differs significantly from (fiber) measure-theoretic entropy.
+Consequently, the methods used in previous works \cite{rue73,w82,kif01,bcmp22} cannot be directly applied here, as we are now dealing with integrals of invariant measures rather than measure-theoretic entropy.
+Additionally, in the random setting, we need to construct invariant measures with marginal $\mathbb{P}$, which is not involved in the deterministic systems \cite{rue73,bcmp22}.
+The difficult part for us is to get the inequality:

-\emph{To show Theorem \ref{thm 1.1}, the central problem for us is how to construct a linear functional using the information of metric mean dimension and relate it with a probability measure on $\Omega \times X$ having margin $\mathbb{P}$?}
+The central problem is how to construct a continuous linear functional using the properties of the random pressure function and relate it to a probability measure on $\Omega \times X$ with marginal $\mathbb{P}$.

-It can be done by the following steps:\\ (1) We use separation theorem of convex sets to get a linear functional;\\ (2) We introduce \emph{Stone vector lattice} to deal with random continuous functions, and use \emph{pre-integral} to replace the role of Riesz representation theorem;\\ (3) We introduce \emph{outer measure theory} to overcome some kind of convergence of $M(\Omega \times X)$ and to obtain a probability measure with margin $\mathbb{P}$ on $\Omega$.
+This can be achieved through the following steps:\\ (a) Utilize the separation theorem for convex sets to obtain a linear functional.\\ (b) Introduce the \emph{Stone vector lattice} to handle random continuous functions, and use the \emph{pre-integral} in place of the Riesz representation theorem.\\ (c) Employ \emph{outer measure theory} to resolve issues arising from the convergence of $M(\Omega \times X)$, and obtain a probability measure with marginal $\mathbb{P}$ on $\Omega$ satisfying the desired inequality.